corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/BLT/flow-unit-testing/index.md

 ## `FlowMockHelper` class

 The `FlowMockHelper` class is the main class provided as part of the flow test tooling.
-The largest benefit that this class adds to tests is that it provides a function to instantiate flows with all injectable interfaces mocked without the test author needing to deal with mocking every service.
-This greatly reduces the amount of boilerplate code required to instantiate a flow so tests are faster to write and they can focus on the actual code testing.
+The largest benefit that this class adds to tests is that it provides a function to instantiate flows with all injectable interfaces mocked without making you manage mocking every service.
+This greatly reduces the amount of boilerplate code required to instantiate a flow, so tests are faster to write and the test author can focus on the actual code testing.

 This class also provides access to commonly used mock objects, and a method of overriding default service mocks.
 Following sections go into more details around this functionality.